sageil/veterinary_assistant/README.md

 6. Run `poetry shell`
 7. Run `source .venv/bin/activate` to activate the project python environment
 8. To use the terminal, run the application using `poetry run veterinary_assistant` or if you prefer to use the web interface, run `streamlit run web/app.py`
+9. Access the crew using http://localhost:8501/
-9. Use the included neovim installation to edit the project by typing `nvim .` in the project directory
+10. Use the included neovim installation to edit the project by typing `nvim .` in the project directory

 ## Changing model to another one